A Defense Against a Digital Superintelligence

 Neural networks in particular have been designed to mimic the structure, function, and connectivity of our brains.

 These incredible AI systems have humanlike powers of pattern detection… but can retain substantially more information.
-And when unleashed on the markets, a well-trained neural network can pick up on patterns invisible to the human.
+And when unleashed on the markets, a well-trained neural network can pick up on patterns invisible to humans.

 That’s how Brownstone’s own proprietary neural network – called the Perceptron – picked up on something extraordinary in the crypto market… a pattern of 60-day windows of profitability that can deliver huge gains… if you know when to act.